braintelligencePL/playgrounds/projects/ToDoList/README.md

 <br>

-* `PUT /list/:id/task/:id` - for changing task text
+* `PUT /list/:id/task/:id` - for changing text of the task
-* `PUT /list/:id/` - for changing name of the list
+* `PUT /list/:id/` - for changing name of the the list

 <br>